mendix/docs/content/howto/mobile/native-remote-notifications.md

 #### 4.1.5 Testing the Implementation {#testing-guid}

-1. Click the nanoflow button you created in [Get the GUIDs of the objects in Edit view](#guid-objects) to log the object's GUID (which you can see in your Studio Pro Console).
+1. Click the nanoflow button you created in [Determining GUIDs](#guid-objects) to log the object's GUID (which you can see in your Studio Pro Console).
-2. Follow the steps in the [Simple push notification](#sending-simple-push-notification) section above again, but with the following changes:<br />
+2. Follow the steps in the [Simple Push Notification](#sending-simple-push-notification) section again, but with the following changes:<br />
     a.
 Set the action name to *sendProduct*.<br />
     b.
 Set **Context object guid** to the GUID you just logged:

     ![openProductPage](attachments/native-remote-push/modeler/openProductPage.png)

-3. Put your app in the background, send the notification, and tap it.
+3. With your app running in the background, send a notification and tap it.
 This will navigate to the **NativeProductOverview** page with the proper object.

 ## 4.2 Now lets cover when the app is in the foreground [todo: fix title]